dengqi105/MCMR/README.md

 Z. Feng, Q. Wu, S. Yang, Temporal local correntropy representation for fault diagnosis of machines, IEEE Trans.
 Ind.
 Inform.
 19 (12) (2023) 11868-11877.

 Singh, S.D.
 Joshi, R.K.
 Patney, K. Saha, The Fourier decomposition method for nonlinear and non-stationary time series analysis, P. Roy.
 Soc. a-Math.
 Phy.
 473 (2199) (2017).

+## Note
+The released code is an engineering-oriented implementation of MCMR with practical modifications for stability and efficiency, so some details differ slightly from the original formulation.